georoen/qgis-promptmap/README.md

 ## Troubleshooting
+- **Hallucinations** – make sure your prompt matches the input image.
+Don't ask for blue water bodies (default) if there is no water visible.
 - **401 / API errors** – make sure your key is valid and you have enough credits.
 - **Timeout / Failed** – rerun later or reduce the tile size.
 Check the generated log in your output directory.